 Why You Need to Hire Civilian Counsel to Fight the Military With You.

 When under suspicion, investigation, or facing charges as a military member, you must ensure you are doing everything possible to save your career, your freedom, and your future.
 Are your best odds to trust the military defense counsel randomly assigned to your case?
 Will they have the experience and skill to defend you?
 Is settling for an acceptable lawyer, truly doing everything you can?

-But maybe you get lucky; maybe you happen to be stationed at the same base as the best base level defense counsel.
+But maybe you get lucky; maybe you happen to be stationed at the same base as the best base-level defense counsel.
 And, maybe that counsel is available to try your case.
 Suppose they don’t have a heavy workload and they’re able to truly focus all of their time and energy on you, right now, when you need them most.
-And maybe, that junior officer, only a few years out of law school, has the experience and talent to defend you in the most trying time of your life.
-Still feeling lucky?
+And maybe, that young officer, only a few years out of law school, has the experience and talent to defend you in the most trying time of your life.
+Still, feeling lucky?